mzen17/SEP01-HW/README.md

 # Service-Exchange-Keys-101
 An introductory assignment for learning public/private-key exchange.

+Difficulty: Medium.

 Recommended level:
 - Ability to code and understand python
 - Some basic understanding of networks

-Please read Background.md to gain some understanding of Key-Exchange.
+Please read [Background.md](https://github.com/mzen17/SEP01-HW/blob/main/Background.md) to gain some understanding of Key-Exchange.

 ## Environment Setup
 Linux + Python3.
 Other environments not tested, but all UNIX environments should work.